MKmknd/ILA/README.md

 Here:
 - hash_list: a list of all commit hashes that we want to study (e.g., ['abc123...', ...])
 - issue_id_list: a list of issue report id list (e.g., ['AVRO-XXX', '..'...])
-- test_target_hash_list: a list of a subset of hash_list.
+- target_issue_id_list: a list of a subset of issue report id.
 This is because this script is time consuming.
 We can split the target data.
 - dsc_issue_dict: a dictionary of the descriptions of all issue reports.
 The key is an issue id; the value is a description.
 - comment_issue_dict: a dictionary of a string of all the comments for each issue report.
 The key is an issue id; the value is a string of all the comments.
 - log_message_without_issueid_path: the pickle path of the log message that we prepared in the previous section. (*_log_message_without_issueid.pickle)